0%

 JWT_SECRET="YOUR_STRONG_RANDOM_JWT_SECRET"

-Security Imperative: It is critically important to replace "YOUR_GEMINI_API_KEY_HERE" and "YOUR_STRONG_RANDOM_JWT_SECRET" with your actual API key and a robust, cryptographically random secret.
-Never commit .env files to version control (Git).
+Security Imperative: This isn't a suggestion; it's a command.
+Replace "YOUR_GEMINI_API_KEY_HERE" and "YOUR_STRONG_RANDOM_JWT_SECRET" with your actual API key and a genuinely robust, cryptographically random secret.
+Never, ever commit .env files to Git.
+If you do, expect your API key to be compromised.

 • Update .gitignore: To prevent accidental exposure, add .env to your gen-ai-job-app/backend/.gitignore file: